Azure/azure-sdk-for-php/README.md

 	* create, list, and delete queues, and work with queue metadata and properties
 	* create, get, peek, update, delete messages
 * Service Bus
-	* Queues: create, list and delete queues; create, list, and delete subscriptions; send, receive, unlock and delete messages
+	* Queues: create, list and delete queues; send, receive, unlock and delete messages
-	* Topics: create, list, and delete topics; create, list, and delete rules
+	* Topics: create, list, and delete topics; create, list, and delete subscriptions; send, receive, unlock and delete messages; create, list, and delete rules
 * Service Runtime
 	* discover addresses and ports for the endpoints of other role instances in your service
 	* get configuration settings and access local resources